 When you make an offer in compromise, the department will examine your financial situation.
 Representatives from the department will review your expenses, income, assets, and any equity to identify how much debt you can realistically settle.

 If you are clearly not eligible for an offer in compromise, and you submit one, it may be considered frivolous and the state could impose a penalty.
 Only submit an offer if you can’t pay your debt in full.
 You will be expected to pay off the offer in compromise within two years.
 Failing to do so would also incur penalties.

-When you file a joint tax return with your spouse, you are both jointly liable for tax debt.
-However, you may be able to apply for innocent spouse status if you can prove that your spouse caused your tax debt without your knowledge.
+When you file a joint tax return with your spouse, you are both jointly liable for back taxes.
+However, you may be able to apply for innocent spouse status if you can prove that your spouse caused your back taxes without your knowledge.